stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 The base profile, in particular, is applicable to any kind of computational process, not necessarily described in a formal workflow language.
 All profiles are supported and sustained by the Workflow Run RO-Crate community, which meets regularly to discuss extensions, issues and new implementations.

-The rest of this work is organised as follows: we first describe the Workflow Run RO-Crate profiles in Section [2](#the-workflow-run-ro-crate-profiles); we then illustrate implementations in Section [3](#implementations) and usage examples in Section [4](#exemplary-use-cases); finally, we include a discussion in Section [5](#discussion) and we conclude the paper with our plans for future work in Section [6](#conclusion).
+The rest of this work is organised as follows: we first describe the Workflow Run RO-Crate profiles in Section [2](#profiles); we then illustrate implementations in Section [3](#implementations) and usage examples in Section [4](#exemplary-use-cases); finally, we include a discussion in Section [5](#discussion) and we conclude the paper with our plans for future work in Section [6](#conclusion).

 ## The Workflow Run RO-Crate profiles {#profiles}

 RO-Crate profiles are extensions of the base RO-Crate specification that describe how to represent the classes and relationships that appear in a specific domain or use case[^2].
-An RO-Crate conforming to a profile is not just machine-readable, but also machine-actionable, as a digital object whose type is represented by the profile itself [[Soiland-Reyes 2022b]].
+An RO-Crate conforming to a profile is not just machine-readable, but also machine-actionable, as a digital object whose type is represented by the profile itself [[Soiland-Reyes 2022c]].

 The Workflow Run RO-Crate profiles are the main outcome of the activities of the [Workflow Run RO-Crate Community](https://www.researchobject.org/workflow-run-crate), an open working group that includes workflow users and developers, WMS users and developers, and researchers and software engineers interested in workflow execution provenance and Findable, Accessible, Interoperable and Reusable (FAIR) approaches for data and software.
 One of the first steps in the development of the Workflow-Run RO-Crate profiles was to compile a list of requirements to be addressed by the model from all interested participants, in the form of *[competency questions](https://www.researchobject.org/workflow-run-crate/requirements)* (CQs).
-The process also included reviewing existing state of the art models, such as wfprov [[Belhajjame 2015]], ProvONE [[Cuevas-Vicenttin 2016]] or OPMW [[Garijo 2011]].
+The process also included reviewing existing state of the art models, such as wfprov [[Belhajjame 2015]], ProvONE [[Cuevas-Vicenttín 2016]] or OPMW [[Garijo 2011]].
 The result was the definition of 11 CQs capturing requirements which span a broad application scope and consider different levels of provenance granularity.
 Each requirement was supported by a rationale and linked to a GitHub issue to drive the public discussion forward.
 When a requirement was addressed, related changes were integrated into the profiles and the relevant issue was closed.
-All the original issues are now closed, and the profiles have had five official releases on Zenodo [[WRROC 2024a WRROC 2024b WRROC 2024c]].
+All the original issues are now closed, and the profiles have had five official releases on Zenodo [[WRROC 2024a], [WRROC 2024b], [WRROC 2024c]].
 The target of several of the original CQs evolved during profile development, as the continuous discussion within the community highlighted the main points to be addressed.
 This continuous process is reflected in the corresponding issues and pull requests in the community's GitHub repository.
 The final implementation of the CQs in the profiles is validated with SPARQL queries that can be run on RO-Crate metadata samples, also available on the GitHub repository [ResearchObject/workflow-run-crate](https://github.com/ResearchObject/workflow-run-crate/tree/main/docs/sparql).

 As requirements were being defined, it became apparent that one single profile would not have been sufficient to cater for all possible usage scenarios.